 On February 22, 2013, John P. Holdren, Director of the White House’s Office of Science and Technology Policy, issued a memorandum, Expanding Access to the Results of Federally Funded Scientific Research.
-The memorandum requires that federal agencies, which spend more than $100 million per year on research and development, create plans to make public the articles and research data funded by those agencies.
-This means that if you are funded by NSF, Department of Energy, or other large federal agencies, you need to have a plan in place that ensures your research output, such as the articles and research data, are available to the public and openly accessible.
-The boxes to the right provide policies for of the federal agencies and instructions on how to to submit your research outputs.
+This memorandum requires that federal agencies, which spend more than $100 million per year on research and development, create a way to allow free public access to research by those federal agencies.
+This means that if you are funded by NSF, Department of Energy, or other large federal agencies, you need to have a plan in place that ensures your research output (journal articles, conference papers, other informational output) and also the research data, are available to the public and openly accessible in perpetuity.
+The boxes to the left provide links to policies for many of the federal agencies.
+Information is also included on how to submit your research outputs.

 This guide assists NMSU researchers in complying with the federal mandate.When preparing a federally funded grant proposal, researchers can no longer state that the data will be stored on a computer, or retrievable from one's personal website, or on a social networking site such as ResearchGate or Academia.edu.
 Researchers must have a sound data management plan in place before applying for the grant.